Official websites use .mil

 Secure .mil websites use HTTPS

-Frank Cable, forward deployed to the island of Guam, conducts maintenance and support of submarines and surface vessels deployed to the U.S. 7th Fleet area of responsibility and is currently on a scheduled underway period.
+Frank Cable conducts maintenance and support of submarines and surface vessels deployed in the U.S. 7th Fleet area of operations.